Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Their weight will be anywhere between 70 lbs. and 88 lbs.

-Although your dog won’t be a giant, you will still need to ensure you have enough space to accommodate them.
+Although your dog won’t be a giant, you must ensure you have enough space to accommodate them.
 They may need a large outdoor space to keep them occupied – especially if your dog has a lot of Pointer in them.

 Exercise